Combining Transformers with Natural Language Explanations

 where $w_{m_i}$ is the importance weight of the $i$-th memory slot $m_i$, $\epsilon$ is a sufficiently small real value that avoids zero-based exponentiation and $\alpha$ controls the priority degree.
-Intuitively, $\alpha$ equal to 0 produces all priorities equal to 1, thus defining a uniform sampling strategy.
-Lastly, sampling is applied both at training and at inference time, when learnt priority weights are employed to sample the memory.
-Algorithm~\ref{algo:training_sampling} formally describes the training sampling procedure, while Algorithm~\ref{algo:inference_sampling} describes the inference sampling procedure.
-Introduced strategy variants differ on how priority weights are updated at each batch step.
+Intuitively, $\alpha$ equals 0 produces all priorities equal to 1, thus defining a uniform sampling strategy.
+Lastly, sampling is applied both at training and at inference time, when learned priority weights are employed to sample the memory.
+In particular, memory importance weights $w_{m_i}$ are only learned during training where information about ground-truth labels is provided.
+At inference time, the memory sampling distribution $p_{|M|}$ is fixed.
+Algorithm~\ref{algo:training_sampling} and Algorithm~\ref{algo:inference_sampling} describe the general training and inference procedures with memory sampling, respectively.
+The introduced strategy variants differ in how priority weights are updated at each batch step.